CosmosDB/labs/dotnet/technical_deep_dive/05-troubleshooting_failed_requests.md

 ## Setup

 > Before you start this lab, you will need to create an Azure Cosmos DB database and collection that you will use throughout the lab.
-You will also use the **Data Migration Tool** to import existing data into your collection.
+You will also use the **Azure Data Factory** to import existing data into your collection.

 ### Create Azure Cosmos DB Database and Collection